📖 Grammaire anglaise — Niveau intermédiaire

 ✓

-Present Perfect & Passé
+Present Perfect et Passé

-Present Perfect & Past
+Present Perfect and Past

 Relier le passé au présent — expériences, durées, événements récents